 I researched early on whether or not I could get Processing up and running on the Pi.
 Indeed, you can, and it’s not even too difficult.
 However, my big mistake was not actually doing this early in development.
 Instead, I focused on writing interesting content-generation algorithms.
 The big problem showed up about 2 weeks before the deadline.
 I had finally assembled all of the hardware, and was starting to do final integration.
 I got Processing running on the Pi, and ran one of my programs.
 Much to my chagrin, the frame-rate of the scene generation was less than one frame-per-second.
 This made for some very ugly content on the pixel strips.
 Yes, Processing is impressive in that it allows you to do so much with so little code, but one of the reasons it can do that is because it’s built on layers and layers of abstraction which also have to run when you execute a program.
 I should have realized this long before I did.

 After overclocking the Pi and several other failed efforts, I finally realized that I would have to move to a different solution.
 Because it was so late in the game, I had to resort to simply trying out all of the examples that came with the FadeCandy board, and pick out something that looked close to what I was after.
 The Python examples ran at a decent clip, but the example content wasn’t very impressive.
+When you want to play more online games, visit www.slotomania.com.
 What I ended up with, and what you see in the video above, is compiled C. It runs lightning fast compared to the alternatives, and the example content generation looks pretty neat when it’s running.

 If I had failed early, meaning if I had attempted to use my notional solution on final hardware, I would have been in much better shape.
 Since I found out so late that Processing wouldn’t really work, I wasn’t able to port any of the content generation code I had worked on for quite some time.
 Instead, I was left with only the example code that came with the FadeCandy.
 I was fortunate to find an example that was close to what I was after; I could have easily ended up with pixels chasing pixels along the strip.